skatejs/skatejs/README.md

 npm install skatejs
 ```

 Or you can DIY by downloading the zip.
-There's three files in `dist/` and each has a corresponding sourcemap file:
+There's three files in `dist/`.
+Each has a UMD definition and a corresponding sourcemap file:

-1. `index.js` - This is the `main` entry point in the `package.json` used for UMD builds.
+1. `index.js` - This is the `main` entry point in the `package.json` without dependencies.
-2. `index-with-deps.js` - Unminified Skate with dependencies.
+2. `index-with-deps.js` - Unminified with dependencies.
-3. `index-with-deps.min.js` - Minified Skate with dependencies.
+3. `index-with-deps.min.js` - Minified with dependencies.